External Data Protection Officer (DPO)

 • Check the processing of personal data within the company;

-• Recommend corrective measures if he/she finds that data protection regulations have been violated;
+• recommend corrective measures if it discovers that data protection regulations have been violated;

-• Draw up data protection guidelines and declarations
+• Preparation of data protection guidelines and declarations

-• Data mapping, drawing up the register of processing activities
+• Data mapping, preparation of the list of processing activities

-• Checking and drafting order processing contracts / joint controller contracts
+• Review and drafting of order processing contracts / joint controller agreements

 • Monitoring the transfer of personal data abroad (cross-border data protection compliance)